-Distributed Gravwell Webserver#
+Distributed Gravwell Webservers#

 Just as Gravwell is designed to have multiple indexers operating at once, it can also have multiple webservers operating at once, pointing to the same set of indexers.
 Having multiple webservers allows for load balancing and high availability.
 Even if you only have a single webserver, deploying a datastore can provide useful resiliency, since the datastore can be used to restore a failed webserver or vice versa.